yugokato/openapi-test-client/README.md

 ## API endpoint function

-Each API class function will be decorated with a `@endpoint.<method>(<path>)` decorator, and the function body will always be empty (`...`) as the decorator will handle the actual API call at the central location.
-One of the unique features of this API client is that the decorator will convert the original function to an instance of `EndpointFunc` class, which will be dynamically created for each endpoint at runtime and will provide various attributes related to the endpoint.
+Each API class function is decorated with a `@endpoint.<method>(<path>)` endpoint decorator.
+This decorator converts the original function into an instance of the `EndpointHandler` class at runtime.
+The `EndpointHandler` object acts as a proxy to a per-endpoint `EndpointFunc` object, which is also created at runtime and is responsible for handling the actual API calls via its base class's `__call__()` method.
+Additionally, the `EndpointFunc` object provides various capabilities and attributes related to the endpoint.

-eg. Login API is accessible via `client.AUTH.login()` API function, which is actually an object of `AuthAPILoginEndpointFunc` class.
+eg. The Login API is accessible via `client.AUTH.login()` API function, which is actually an instance of `AuthAPILoginEndpointFunc` class returned by its associated `EndpointHandler` obj.

 ```pycon
 >>> client.AUTH.login